-- The school aims to ensure that: - A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children. - The designated teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too. - Staff, parents, carers and guardians are aware of the identity of the designated teacher, how to contact them and what they are responsible for.
+The school aims to ensure that:

+- A suitable member of staff is appointed as the designated teacher for looked-after and previously lookedafter children. - The designated teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too. - Staff, parents, carers and guardians are aware of the identity of the designated teacher, how to contact them and what they are responsible for.

-2: Legislation and statutory guidance.
+Legislation and statutory guidance

-- This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children. - It also takes into account section 20 and section 20A of the Children and Young Persons Act 2008.
+This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children.

-3: Definitions.
+It also takes into account section 20 and section 20A of the Children and Young Persons Act 2008.

+Definitions

-- Looked-after children are registered pupils that are: - In the care of a local authority. - Provided with accommodation by a local authority in the exercise of its social services functions, for a continuous period of more than 24 hours. - Previously looked-after children are registered pupils that fall into either of these categories: - They were looked after by a local authority but ceased to be as a result of any of the following: - A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them. - A special guardianship order. - o An adoption order. - They appear to the governing board to have: - Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately. - Ceased to be in that state care as a result of being adopted. - Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
-It forms a record of what needs to happen and who will make it happen to ensure the child reaches their full potential. - Virtual school head (VSH), is a local authority officer responsible for promoting the educational achievement of their authority's looked-after children, working across schools to monitor and support these pupils as if they were in a single school, supported by a team of Virtual School Education Progress Coordinators.
-The VSH, is also responsible for providing information and advice to schools, parents and guardians in respect of previously lookedafter children.
+Looked-after children are registered pupils that are:

+- In the care of a local authority, or - Provided with accommodation by a local authority in the exercise of its social services functions, for a continuous period of more than 24 hours.

+Previously looked-after children are registered pupils that fall into either of these categories:

+- They were looked after by a local authority but ceased to be as a result of any of the following: - A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them - A special guardianship order - An adoption order - They appear to the governing board to have: - Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and - o Ceased to be in that state care as a result of being adopted

+Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
+It forms a record of what needs to happen and who will make it happen to ensure the child reaches their full potential.

+Virtual school head (VSH), is a local authority officer responsible for promoting the educational achievement of their authority's looked-after children, working across schools to monitor and support these pupils as if they were in a single school, supported by a team of Virtual School Education Progress Coordinators.
+The VSH, is also responsible for providing information and advice to schools, parents and guardians in respect of previously looked-after children.

-4: Identity of our designated teacher.
+Identity of our designated teacher

-• Our lead designated teacher is Mrs Jen Dunn.
-They will be supported by other members of staff working closely with the looked-after, or previously looked-after child, who will assume the roles of assistant designated teachers.
+Our designated teacher team consists of Bev Lee (Designated Teacher) and Jen Dunn (Lead Assistant Designated Teacher).
+Bev Lee takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school whilst Jen Dunn provides operational support to other staff in relation to looked-after children.
+They are supported by other members of staff working closely with the looked-after, or previously looked-after child, who will assume the roles of assistant designated teachers.
+Both key staff have completed the Designated Teacher training pathway.

-You can contact them by 682319 or emailing calling the Lincoln base - 01522 enquiries@pilgrim.lincs.sch.uk
+You can contact them by calling the Lincoln base - 01522 682319 or emailing enquiries@pilgrim.lincs.sch.uk